 House of Jack is a dance studio focussing on street dance styles, providing classes and workshops for adults of all levels and kids from Primary 1 up, as well as youth company training, performances, shows and events.

 House of Jack was formed in 2017 to create a new, accessible dance institution in Edinburgh, focusing on street dance styles and welcoming to all ages and level of ability, providing a friendly and unintimidating environment in which to learn to dance.

 After two years of growth, House of Jack was extremely happy to create its own studio within Ocean Terminal, who have been very supportive with forthcoming plans for jams, showcases and events within the centre (post-COVID).
 The studio launched in February 2020 and, after operating online during much of 2020-2021, is now open every day - come join us for a dance!

 House of Jack is a non-profit Social Enterprise incorporated as a Community Interest Company, with a main aim of making dance, and its many physical, social and mental health benefits, as accessible as possible to all!

-House of Jack is run by Artistic Director, Ashley Jack, and Studio Producer, Becky Enoch, who co-founded the studio.
+House of Jack is run by Artistic Director, Ashley Jack, and Studio Producer, Becky Enoch, who co-founded and co-own the studio.
 An award-winning hip hop dancer and choreographer, Ashley teaches the majority of classes at House of Jack, as well as teaching and mentoring the youth dance companies.
 She achieved an HND in Professional Stage Dance, as well as training with hip hop and house dance pioneers in New York, Paris and Holland, and now has around a decade of experience in both teaching and performing.